RedisLabs/redislabs-docs/content/rs/security/tls/enable-tls.md

 1. You can configure **Additional certificate validations** to further limit connections to clients with valid certificates.

+    Additional certificate validations occur only when loading a [certificate chain](https://en.wikipedia.org/wiki/Chain_of_trust#Computer_security) that includes the [root certificate](https://en.wikipedia.org/wiki/Root_certificate) and intermediate [CA](https://en.wikipedia.org/wiki/Certificate_authority) certificate but does not include a leaf (end-entity) certificate.
+If you include a leaf certificate, mutual client authentication skips any additional certificate validations.

     {{<image filename="images/rs/database-tls-config-full-subject.png" alt="Configure additional certificate validations with Common Name or full subject." >}}{{< /image >}}